Liam Thompson (footballer)

-Liam Francis Thompson (born 29 April 2002) is an English professional footballer who plays as a midfielder for club Derby County.
+Liam Francis Thompson (born 29 April 2002) is an English professional footballer who plays as a defensive midfielder for club Mansfield Town.

-A youth product of Derby County, Thompson would make his Derby debut in 2021, after signing his first professional contract in 2020, he has also had a spell out on loan at Scunthorpe United in 2023 and in 2024, he helped Derby gain promotion to the Championship.
+A youth product of Derby County, Thompson made his Derby debut in 2021, after signing his first professional contract in 2020.
+He had a spell out on loan at Scunthorpe United in 2023, and in 2024 he helped Derby gain promotion to the Championship.
+Thompson made 124 first team appearances at Derby County.
+In August 2026, Thompson joined Mansfield Town.

 Career

+Derby County

 Thompson joined the Derby County youth set-up as a teenager, having played youth football with Nottingham-based Dunkirk.
 During the 2018–19 Under 18 season, Thompson played an influential role in Derby's title-winning campaign.
 In November 2019, he was named in the League Football Education (LFE) 'The 11' to acknowledge his holistic development on and off the pitch.

 Thompson signed his first professional contract with the club in 2020.
 He made his professional debut for the first team in a 2–0 FA Cup third round defeat at non-league Chorley on 9 January 2021.
 The entire Derby County first team squad was forced to self-isolate for the game because of positive COVID-19 cases, meaning The Rams' under-23 squad fulfilled the fixture.
 Thompson continued to work with the first team squad, and appeared on the bench, and in pre-season friendlies against teams including Manchester United.

 Thompson made his Championship debut in a 3–2 victory over AFC Bournemouth on 21 November 2021, playing the whole game.
 He went on to make 23 more appearances throughout the season, as Derby were eventually relegated to League One.

-On 2 July 2022, following Derby's takeover by Clowes Developments, Thompson was able to extend his contract with the club until 2024.
+On 2 July 2022, following Derby's takeover by David Clowes, Thompson was able to extend his contract with the club until 2024.
 Thompson was mainly used as a substitute player during the season, starting one league game, he did score his first goal in senior football in the FA Cup first round replay against Torquay United on 15 November 2022.

 On 21 March 2023, Thompson signed for National League club Scunthorpe United on loan until the end of the season.
 However a hip flexor injury restricted Thompson just three appearances for Scunthorpe.